dipsl/pydipsl/README.md

 ## Introduction

 DIPSL, or shorter DIP, is a serialization language for dimensional input parameters.
-PyDIPSL is an implementation of DIPSL for Python.
+PyDIPSL is an implementation of DIP language for Python.
 It was created in order to make initial conditions of physical codes easier and systematic.
 Among many interesting features, the most important characteristic are: